 Privilege over documents prepared during internal investigations

-Traditionally, warrants and subpoenas issued by the US government carry territorial limitations and, thus, do not extend to information located outside the United States.32 However, Congress passed the CLOUD Act, which explicitly declares that a provider of electronic communication service or remote computing service is required to comply with the provisions of the Act, regardless of whether the records are located outside of the United States.33 The CLOUD Act includes provisions that permit a subpoena to be quashed or modified if it would require the provider to violate foreign law, or is otherwise improper based on the comity analysis laid out in 18 USC §2703(h)(3).
+Traditionally, warrants and subpoenas issued by the US government carry territorial limitations and thus do not extend to information located outside the United States.32 However, Congress passed the Clarifying Lawful Overseas Use of Data (CLOUD) Act in 2018, which explicitly requires compliance from communication service providers regardless of whether the records are located outside of the United States.33 The CLOUD Act includes provisions that permit a subpoena to be quashed or modified if it would require the provider to violate foreign law, or is otherwise improper based on certain comity principles.
 Those provisions will likely prove critical in protecting records stored abroad from the reach of subpoenas, particularly in light of the European Union's General Data Protection Regulation, but may have little practical effect in protecting such information from the reach of general party discovery under the Federal Rules.34

 Sources of litigation